 Rather, he felt his disability had prevented his wife from truly enjoying their golden years together.
 He said that her every waking moment was spent caring for him.
 Not only has he lost the ability to drive, but to take care of himself in so many ways.

 Ron went as far as to say that he wouldn’t blame her if she decided to leave, to pack it in, and let him go.

 The idea that he could carry such a burden hit me hard, and I felt an incredible amount of compassion for him.
 I found it difficult to imagine that someone could feel so insecure after spending a lifetime with their spouse.

 Ron told me how they used to love going for drives.
 To the lake.
 The same lake that my wife and I drive to so often.

-All he wanted was a basic freedom, the mobility to share the simplest experiences with his wife, as they used to.
+All he wanted was basic freedom, the mobility to share the simplest experiences with his wife as they used to.

 That’s when his words became very real.

-I thought about my own life, my kids, and my beautiful wife, and how precious the time is that we have together.
-I realized that no matter how much money we save, or how well our investments perform over the years, it could all be gone in an instant.
+I thought about my own life, my kids, and my beautiful wife and how precious the time that we have together is.
+I realized that no matter how much money we save or how well our investments perform over the years, it could all be gone in an instant.

 In front of me was a very thoughtful, smart man.
 At one time a very successful businessman.
-There was likely a time in the not too distant past, when he would never have imagined his life the way it is today.
+There was likely a time in the not-too-distant past when he would never have imagined his life as it is today.